craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/About People/Nations/Holyl'nds/Local Lore/The Old.md

 The Space anomaly is described as a field, but it is a singular entity with an undefined shape and size.
 It is a solid but invisible force shape that simply exists where it is.

 ###### Teleport
 > A Teleport anomaly is... strange.
-I
+I have only heard rumors of it, and Artyom was always a big mouth.
+He said he saw a white smoke, swirling to a point in the air.
+He - like the dumbass he was, rest his soul - reached out with his hand to feel the smoke.
+Then he woke up by the south wall.

 ###### Emission
+> An Emission is not like other anomalies.
+It is the Old fighting us.
+The sky will shudder, and the sun will boil.
+Hide.
+Even if your body survives the heat and winds, your brain will not.
+You will know no reason.
+Only hunger.
+It is a kindness to take a life like that.

 ###### Radiation
+> A Radiation anomaly field cannot be seen.
+It will kill you, slowly at first, but soon your brain will slow and your blood will stop.
+Your organs will fail and you will die a painful rotting death.
+Protect yourself.

+The Radiation anomaly is of undefined shape and size, but it is generally quite large - covering buildings more than singular rooms or objects.
+It is, however, attracted to metal over long periods of time, leading to contact with metal within the field being quite dangerous.

+	Radiation is applied every round, at the beginning of a character's turn.
+When a character has more Radiation than the value of their Constitution Score, they take a number of necrotic damage equal to the difference.

+	A number of Radiation is removed at the end of a character's turn equal to their Constitution modifier, plus any additional Radiation Reduction the character has applied.

 ### General Public Disposition
 Many people who come and go from this place are peaceful folk who need money, and try their luck in the prosperous ruins of the old empire.
-The most unprepared are those that believe anyone they encounter is as kind as them.
+The most unprepared are those that believe anyone they encounter is not willing to kill them for their findings.

 #### Factions
 ##### Scavengers / Seekers / Scavs